Godel’s 3 Pillars of Programme Management

 Software delivery has many moving parts – and when work falls under the umbrella of a wider programme, everything must be in lockstep.
 Depending on the circumstance this requires that the best people, processes and practices for the task are employed.
 In the context of remote working, the importance of effective programme management is only intensified.

-As a third-party software delivery partner which has partnered with UK companies on over 100 software delivery initiatives since 2003, we have found certain pillars that lead to programme management success.
+As a third-party software delivery partner which has partnered with UK companies on over 100 software delivery initiatives, we have found certain pillars that lead to programme management success.
 We aren’t prescriptive in these lessons as each Godel partnership is unique, but the following elements underpin success in enough cases that they can be deemed as effective.

 Pillar 1 – The Right People